cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

 ### <u> 2.1 - Why Path Finding? </u>
 Path finding has been a very important problem in computer science.
 It has been used in many applications such as logistics planning, least cost call or IP routing, and gaming simulation.
-I got really intrested into it when I learned that a logistics company (UPS) collceted years of data and used algorithms to navigate better.
+I got really interested into it when I learned that a logistics company (UPS) collected years of data and used algorithms to navigate better.
 UPS says it’s saved 10 million gallons of fuel, avoided the emission of 20,000 tons of CO2, and delivered 350,000 more packages a year, just due to efficient path finding!
 More on that here: [Science Behind UPS Trucks!](https://bigthink.com/technology-innovation/the-science-behind-why-ups-trucks-avoid-making-left-turns/)

-I was also intrested in it because I am a largely intrested in video games and I wanted to learn how video games work.
+I was also intrusted in it because I am a largely intrusted in video games and I wanted to learn how video games work.
 I also wanted to learn how self driving cars work.
 I learned that path finding is a very important part of both of these applications and it solves a very important problem.
 A problem that we as humans encounter almost everyday.

 <img src = https://happycoding.io/tutorials/libgdx/images/pathfinding-12.png>